hc-schoolextensions/the-slcs-extension/README.md

 ## Features:
 - Provides quick and easy access to useful apps for students.
 - Prevents students from navigating to other websites or apps during standardized testing.
-- Reminds students who have logged into their browser with their school Google account on a non-school device that they are still being monitored by the school.
+- Reminds students who have logged into their browser with their school Google account on a non-school device that they are being monitored by the school.
 - Automatically fills in district code and user type for student gradebook login.
 - Provides extra information on the "website blocked" page if a student tries to view a blocked website.
 - Allows users to quickly complete simple tasks via context menu items and keyboard shortcuts.
-- Gives users the option to disable parts of the extension if they wish.
+- Gives users the option to disable parts of the extension if they wish to do so.

 ### Context menu options: